tjqadri101/DeFiler/README.txt

 We are assuming that dfiles and inodes are one to one mapped.
 The largest write to a file updates the blockMap and the size of the file.
 The dfid is bestowed upon creation.

-Our code works for a new VDF file.
-Our code doesn't completely work upon re-initialization of a used disk.
-This is because our code to read and rebuild inode mappings for an old VDF doesn't completely work.
-We will probably have a re-upload of the home work should we debug our code appropriately.
+Our code works for a new VDF file as well as an old VDF.
+It successfully maps the stored inodes from an old VDF to our DFS layer during DFS init().
+The test programs creates four UserThreads that create DFiles, write to the DFiles, and potentially read from the DFiles (can be commented out in UserThread class)
+It also creates four reader threads that take in a DFileID and read 1 block of the corresponding file.
+The data read is also printed.
+Finally, the utilized inodes are also printed out.
+The program then calls sync() and exits.

 /************************
  * Feedback on the lab